SevlaMare/Web_Scraper/README.md

 #### Output file
 After running `data.csv` will be generated<br>
-It contains 4 rows, with the position name, location, salary and description respectively And each column will be one job post.
+It contains 4 rows, with the position name, location, salary and description respectively.<br>
+Each column will be one job post.<br>
+It comes ready to be imported in any database or any spreadsheet program.<br>

 ### Contributing